cadddr/mcloc/README.md

 Just use Processing.py's .sh (or .bat) as a "custom Python interpreter" for any other IDE.

-PyCharm required some tinkering though.
+PyCharm required some tinkering, though.
 It wouldn't allow to just add it saying it didn't look like a legit Python SDK.
 So I had to put Processing.py's directory alongside the normal Python interpreter:

 in /Library/Frameworks/Python.framework/Versions/<here> on Mac